 • There is a step up to the main door from the street.
 We hold a ramp for ease of access – please call reception.

-• Access from the rear car park is down 4 steps to the terrace and rear entrance.
+• Access from the rear car park is down 4 steps to the terrace and rear entrance; there is a manually operated external platform lift to get from car park level down to ground floor of the hotel.

 • Once inside the building there is level access to all ground floor areas.